North Carolina Barbecue (27 Iconic Restaurants, History, and More)

 NC BBQ Restaurants Smiley's Lexington BBQ Image

-Smiley’s has been smoking pork shoulder since the 1950s and remains a Western BBQ institution.
-Pitmaster Steve Yountz smokes his meat low and slow (10 to 12 hours) to maintain moisture and you can taste his careful attention and patience.
+Smiley’s has smoked pork shoulder since the 1950s and remains a Western BBQ institution.
+Pitmaster Steve Yountz smokes his meat low and slow (10 to 12 hours) to maintain moisture, and you can taste his careful attention and patience.

-Served up with an authentic Lexington style “dip,” Smiley’s is definitely worth writing home to momma about!
+Served with an authentic Lexington-style “dip,” Smiley’s is worth writing home to momma about!

 Important note: Smiley’s is open on Sunday!
 Not only are they open, but they only serve their famous banana pudding and homemade Mac-n-cheese on Sundays!